Connect with others who understand.

 • View full summary

 If you’re living with heart disease, you may also experience sleeping problems, particularly insomnia.
-Insomnia — difficulty falling or staying asleep — is common in people with different types of heart disease.
-While a number of factors can affect your ability to get a good night’s sleep, symptoms of heart disease or side effects from treatments can make restful sleep even harder to come by.
+Insomnia — difficulty falling or staying asleep — is common in people with heart disease.
+While a number of factors can affect your ability to get a good night’s sleep, symptoms of heart disease or side effects from treatments can make quality sleep even harder to come by.

-As one member shared, “My insomnia keeps me from sleeping until about 3:30 a.m. every night.”
-Another said, “I’ve been dealing with insomnia since November of last year and it isn’t fun at all.
+As one MyHeartDiseaseTeam member shared, “I’ve been dealing with insomnia since last year, and it isn’t fun at all.
 I think it feels worse than my heart failure right now.”

-In this article, we’ll explore what insomnia is, how it’s connected to heart disease, and tips for getting a better night’s rest.
+In this article, we’ll explore what insomnia is, how it’s connected to heart disease, and what you can do to get a better night’s rest.

 What Is Insomnia?

-Adults typically need seven to eight hours of sleep each night.
-Lack of sleep due to insomnia and sleep deprivation can contribute to several health issues.
+Adults typically need at least seven hours of sleep each night.
+Lack of sleep can contribute to several health issues.
 It can increase your risk for obesity and type 2 diabetes, which are risk factors for heart disease — or worsen those conditions.
-When sleep deprivation becomes severe, it can even cause thought disorders, concentration difficulties, and disturbances in heart rhythm or function.
+Severe sleep deprivation can cause thought disorders, concentration difficulties, and disturbances in heart rhythm or function.

 Is Insomnia a Symptom of Heart Problems?